anrose00/picoHttpd/readme.md

 This is a clone of the PICO project.
 It's very easy to use - simply add your routes into httpdRoute().

+For more information about the HTTP protocol see: https://www.jmarshall.com/easy/http/

 ## How to use

 1. include header `httpd.h`